Skip to content

 John Stokes, SVP, Director of Philanthropy at Truist, leads the strategy and implementation of leadership development for the company’s community partners.
 Prior to that he was Senior Vice President, is the Community Development Manager for the Metrolina and Triad Regions, serving as a liaison between the community and the bank to facilitate community development loans, investments and service opportunities.
 A Goldsboro, N.C. native, John serves on the board of the Charlotte Community Capital Fund.
 Previously he served on the City of Charlotte Housing Advisory Council, the Charlotte Housing Partnership, the North Carolina Association on Community Development Corporations, the South Carolina Association for Community Economic Development Advisory Board and the South Carolina Community Capital Alliance.

-Patrick Woodie, Piney Creek — NC Rural Center President
+Patrick Woodie, Cary — NC Rural Center President and Chief Executive Officer